zottelbeyer/QNAP-collectdinfluxdbgrafana/README.md

 **A Note on Security**

 This repo is not yet optimized to be secure.
 Use at your own risk and **DO NOT EXPOSE IT TO THE INTERNET!**

+**Dashboard**

+The Dasboard itself can be found at https://grafana.com/grafana/dashboards/11968

+**Testing**

+This setup has been tested on a TS-832X with 8 Disks and a NVMe SSD Cache.
+Let me know if this config works for you.

 Sources Utilized:
 - https://github.com/signalfx/docker-collectd